 Ria Celestun Biosphere Reserve

 Another exceptionally beautiful destination of the Yucatan peninsula is Celestun, a small fishing village located about a 5 hour drive from Cancun (so it’s worth staying a few nights to explore the surrounding area.)
-The reserve, which is filled with crocodiles and natural springs, is known for its flamingo population that make this area their feeding ground from November to May.
-Upon approaching the birds, you realize how closely related they are to dinosaurs; it’s a Jurassic park experience.
-A visit to Ria Celestun can easily be combined with a visit to colonial city Merida and Uxmal Maya ruins.
+The reserve, which is filled with crocodiles and natural springs, is known for its flamingo population that makes this area their feeding ground from November to May.
+Upon approaching the birds, you realize how closely related they are to dinosaurs; it’s a Jurassic Park experience.
+A visit to Ria Celestun can be easily combined with a trip to the colonial city of Mérida and the Uxmal Maya ruins.
 Make Merida your base and explore Ria Celestun and Uxmal on day trips.
-You can easily get around with first class coach buses to Merida and then second class buses from Merida to Ria Celestun and Uxmal.
-All trips are easily arranged from the main bus station in Merida and daily first class buses depart from the main bus stations in Cancun and Playa Del Carmen to Merida.
+You can easily get around with first-class coach buses to Merida and then second-class buses from Merida to Ria Celestun and Uxmal.
+All trips are easily arranged from the main bus station in Mérida, and daily first-class buses depart from the main bus stations in Cancún and Playa Del Carmen to Mérida.
 Prices vary and change quite often. www.ado.mx is a useful reference for costs.